ongmanz/STA-fastapi--async-crud-./README.md

 ### Installation

-_To get this APIs you need to following these steps._
+_To use this APIs please following these steps._

 1. Clone the repo
    ```sh